Horiane/discord-bot/README.md

 # discord-bot
-My first discord bot \n
+My first discord bot.
 This is the source files of my discord bot